Vinayak-Gaonkar/Vinayak-Gaonkar/README.md

 - 👋 Hi, I’m @Vinayak-Gaonkar
 - 👀 I’m interested in Tech Stuffs
-- 🌱 I’m currently learning Blockchain
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Learning new use cases on blockchain
+- 💞️ I’m looking to collaborate on Learning new use cases on Rust
 - 📫 How to reach me vinayakgaonkarg@gmail.com

 <!---